Legal Issues: Caring for Parents with Dementia

 If your loved one does not have a will, it is always a good idea to draft a will in anticipation of the future onset of dementia.
 This also is a good time to create an inventory of all assets and liabilities, such as:

-- Deeds
+- Deeds and real estate

 - Bank accounts

-- Tax documents
+- Tax documents and financial planning documents

-- Insurance policies
+- Health insurance policies

 This is also an opportune time to tie up any other contractual and/or financial loose ends.

 If they already have written and signed a will, changes made by someone deemed mentally incompetent may not be valid.
-If the courts find the changes invalid, any action or changes must be by a guardian or someone with a power of attorney.
+If the courts find the changes invalid, any action or changes must be made by a guardian or someone with a power of attorney.

-Capacity to Make and Execute a Will
+Capacity To Make and Execute a Will

 The mental ability to make and execute a will is called "testamentary capacity."
-Wills often are challenged when it is suspected the "testator" -- the person who signed the will -- lacked testamentary capacity at the time (see Reasons to Challenge a Will for more details).
+Wills are often challenged when it is suspected the "testator" -- the person who signed the will -- lacked testamentary capacity at the time.
+See Reasons To Challenge a Will for more details.

-Statutes and case law may vary among different jurisdictions, but testamentary capacity generally requires that the testator was aware of the following when signing the will:
+Statutes and case law may vary among jurisdictions, but testamentary capacity generally requires that the testator was aware of the following when signing the will:

 - The extent and value of their property